Murugi001/Group_5_Phase_4_Project/README2.md

-# From Tweets to Strategy: Predicting Sentiment and Shaping Customer Engagement
+# PROJECT OVERVIEW
+# FROM TWEETS TO STRATEGY: PREDICTING SENTIMENT AND SHARING CUSTOMER ENGAGEMENT

-## 📌 Project Overview
+## 📌 Business Understanding
-In the current digital landscape, social media platforms such as **X (formerly Twitter)** have become powerful spaces where consumers express their opinions, experiences, and perceptions about brands and products.
+In the current digital landscape, social media platforms such as **X (Formerly Twitter)**  have become powerful spaces where consumers express their opinions, experiences, and perceptions about brands and products.
+These online conversations offer organizations a valuable opportunity to measure customer sentiment, evaluate brand perception, and shape strategies that drive competitive advantage.

-This project leverages sentiment analysis to transform unstructured Twitter data into actionable insights for two of the world’s most influential technology brands: **Apple** and **Google**.
+The project, “From Tweets to Strategy: Predicting Sentiment and Shaping Customer Engagement,” is motivated by the need for businesses to translate unstructured social media data into actionable insights.

 ---